Click to receive a free ebook containing everything you need to know about Psilocybin

-Existing therapies, such as cognitive-behavioral therapy and antidepressants such as selective serotonin reuptake inhibitors (SSRIs), often fail to alleviate symptoms for many people suffering from depression.
+Existing therapies, such as cognitive-behavioral therapy and antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), often fail to alleviate symptoms for many people suffering from depression.

 Modern antidepressant drugs were designed to help individuals cope and “keep going” by numbing emotions, not to treat root causes of mental and emotional health conditions.
-These medications can be helpful for a time, but often after sustained use, the positive effects diminish.
+These medications can be helpful for a time, but often, after sustained use, the positive effects diminish.

-Much of the evidence for psilocybin’s helpful effects on depression is found in recent research led by Robin Carhart-Harris.
+Much evidence for psilocybin’s helpful effects on depression is presented in recent research by Robin Carhart-Harris and his colleagues.
 In his 2016 open-label study, he found that two moderate to high doses of psilocybin, given in a supportive environment seven days apart, significantly reduced symptoms of depression.
 This effect was so strong that almost 60% of participants no longer met the criteria for being clinically depressed at the three-month follow-up.

 Psilocybin also seems to produce beneficial changes in how people think.
 Research led by Rosalind Watts showed that after two psilocybin experiences, people suffering from treatment-resistant depression felt more connected with other people.
 They were also less likely to avoid thinking about or dealing with difficult emotions or thoughts.

-This is especially true for people battling cancer and other serious illnesses.
+Every day can be a struggle for people battling cancer and other serious illnesses.
 The existential distress related to these illnesses can include depression, anxiety, and deep fears about the well-being of those left behind.
 Unsurprisingly, end-of-life distress is nearly impossible to alleviate with current treatment options.
 Research suggests psilocybin may be a helpful alternative.

-Roland Griffiths and Matthew Johnson found that a single psilocybin experience produced multiple benefits for people who have life-threatening cancer.
+Roland Griffiths and Matthew Johnson found that a single psilocybin experience produced multiple benefits for people with life-threatening cancer.
 Participants’ depression and anxiety symptoms improved.
 Their quality of life was better.
 They were more optimistic and felt that life had more meaning.
 At the six-month follow-up, 80% of participants were still enjoying these shifts in perspective.

 Other research teams, led by Stephen Ross and Gabrielle Agin-Liebes, have independently achieved similar results.
 Around 80% of participants in both studies experienced significantly improved anxiety and depression symptoms for up to six months after a single psilocybin experience.

 Therapsil, a Canadian nonprofit, is at the forefront of the movement to allow end-of-life patients to use psilocybin.
 A Seattle-based clinic, Advanced Integrative Medical Science (AIMS) Institute, is suing the DEA for the right to administer psilocybin to dying patients under right-to-try laws.

 Roland Griffiths and his team observed similar results in their 2011 study.
 Healthy volunteers described high-dose psilocybin experiences as being highly personal and spiritually significant.
 They found that their mood, attitudes, and behavior all improved.
 Many participants reported better relationships with family and others.
 They took better care of themselves physically, emotionally, and spiritually.
 When Griffiths followed up with these people over a year later, these improvements had persisted.

-Krebs and Johansen (2013) looked at data from the US National Survey on Drug Use and Health.
+Krebs and Johansen (2013) examined data from the US National Survey on Drug Use and Health.
 Their analysis showed that people who had used psychedelics had no greater risk of mental health problems.
 If anything, they were less likely to have experienced severe psychological distress.
 The researchers also found that people who had used psilocybin were less likely to experience panic attacks or be prescribed psychiatric medication.

 This research strongly suggests that the beneficial effects of psilocybin and other psychedelics are not limited to clinical settings and do not always require the supervision of a specialized psychiatrist.